 Probate administration service

-We are able to provide a complete Probate Administrative Service, whereby we will take full responsibility for obtaining the Grant of Probate/Letters of Administration, and for dealing with the administration of the estate.
+We are able to provide a complete Probate Administrative Service, where we will take full responsibility for obtaining a Grant of Probate or Letters of Administration, and deal with the administration of the estate.
 This service includes:-

 (i) an initial face to face meeting with an experienced member of our team;